rafaelaznar/rafaelaznar.github.io/assets/blaster/javascript/oop.md

 # Object oriented programming

-Sure!
-Here's a more detailed index to master OOP in JavaScript:

 ## Introduction to OOP:
 ### What is OOP and why is it important?
 OOP stands for Object-Oriented Programming, which is a programming paradigm that focuses on organizing code into objects that contain data and methods.
 In OOP, objects are instances of classes, which define the properties and behaviors of the objects.